kerel-fs/ogn-skylines-gateway/README.md

 available commands:
   run                      Run the ogn-->skylines gateway.

   [db]
     drop                   Drop all tables.
-    import_ddb             Import registered devices from the DDB (flushed the device list). init                   Initialize the database.
+    init                   Initialize the database.

+  [devices]
-    insert                 Insert a new user into the database. show_all               Show all devices with known location. show_nearby            Show nearby devices.
+    import_ddb             Import registered devices from the DDB (flushed the device list). insert                 Insert a new user into the database. show_all               Show all devices with known location. show_nearby            Show nearby devices.